-Overall, the committee concludes that the quality of the PhD programme in gender studies is high, and facilitates an inclusive environment that engages with the surrounding community.
+Overall, the committee concludes that the quality of the MA programme in gender studies is high, and facilitates an inclusive environment that engages with the surrounding community.
 It is the result of successful interdisciplinary and interdepartmental collaboration and has been approved by all relevant decision-making bodies at the university.
 Students design the content and pace of their self-financed degree with their supervisors and exam committees in accordance with clear programme expectations.
 The programme is unique, timely and highly relevant for many sectors in the job market.
-Its objectives are on the whole reflected in the content, and content is continuously revised in relation to new theoretical, political, methodological and to some degree technological developments.
+Its objectives are on the whole reflected in the content, and content is continuously revised in relation to new theoretical, political, methodological, and to some degree technological developments.
 The programme corresponds to EQFs framework and is of international standard.
 Coherence is ensured through close collaborations between participating departments, but more importantly, participating faculty members, who also work closely in committees and by lecturing in one another's courses.
 Close collaboration with several societal sectors as well as with exchange programmes and visiting scholars, along with instruction in English ensures that students enhance general competencies and skills.
-Scope and objectives for the programme and its individual courses are clearly articulated in general study plans and syllabi.
+Scopes and objectives for the programme and its individual courses are clearly articulated in general study plans and syllabi.
 As it is a self-financed programme, many students work concurrently, which affects duration of study as well as content of their work.
-With only two graduates of the PhD programme and two on the way thus far, it is difficult to determine the long-term success rate or rate of completion.
 The programme is visible, both within the university and in broader society.